timsvoice/octavejournal/app/static/articles/first-family-day-en.md

 Burkhard Wolter, general manager of OLR, oversaw the gathering.

 “This family day event is to introduce the Octave Living Room venue to the families of our employees,” say Burkhard.
-It’s all about bonding and helping our people feel proud of their good work.”
+It’s all about bonding and helping our people feel proud of their good work."